SummaryRead the full fact sheet

 You might not be able to wear contact lenses if:

-- you have particular illnesses, such as arthritis or diabetes
+- you have particular illnesses, such as or

 - you live or work in a dusty environment.